Koszul algebras and quadratic duals in Galois cohomology

 \section{Elementary type pro-$p$ groups}

 Few groups are known to be realizable as maximal pro-$p$ quotients of absolute Galois groups of fields satisfying Hypothesis \ref{ass} (in short: \emph{realizable}).
 At present, all the finitely generated groups that are known to be realizable fall into a restricted class.
-This class is defined inductively, using two basic types of groups and two operations.
-We need a preliminary concept.
+This class was introduced by I.~Efrat (cf. \cite[\S~3]{efrat:small}), and it is defined inductively, using two basic types of groups and two operations.
+In this section we recall the definitions of these basic groups and operations, starting from a preliminary concept.